Get ready to hit the open road and start your career as a safe, professional, commercial driver

 Students can complete the program in four weeks (day) or six weeks (night).
 Upon completion, students have the basic skills to become a safe, professional, commercial driver and secure an entry-level position in the trucking industry.

-Due to retirements and industry growth, in 2015 the ATA predicted the trucking industry would need to hire 890,000 new drivers through 2025.
-In May 2016, the median annual wage for heavy and tractor-trailer truck drivers was $41,340, according to the U.S. Department of Labor.
+Due to retirements and industry growth, in 2018 the US Bureau of Labor predicted a 5% job growth by 2028.
+In 2019, the median annual wage for heavy and tractor-trailer truck drivers was $45,260, according to the U.S. Department of Labor.

 LLCC offers the following program to successfully equip you for a career in the trucking industry: